Case Number: 1:21-mc-00016

 Quote: “Though the federal law enforcement investigation into Senator Burr’s stock trades around the time the coronavirus pandemic took root in the United States ended without any charges being filed, the press and the public have a persistent interest in scrutinizing the grounds for which the government sought — and obtained — a search warrant directed at a sitting United States senator, an unusual action that reportedly required approval from the highest levels of the Justice Department.”

 Update: On May 26, 2021, Chief Judge Howell of the U.S. District Court for the District of Columbia denied the Los Angeles Times’ application to unseal the court records.
 On June 7, 2021, the Los Angeles Times appealed the district court’s decision to the U.S. Court of Appeals for the District of Columbia Circuit.
+On March 18, 2022, the D.C.
+Circuit concluded that the district court failed to properly weigh the public interest asserted by the Times, as well as the volume of information about the investigation that is already in the public domain, and remanded the matter for a fresh application of the correct legal standard.

 2021-02-24: Proposed order